 Established by the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies of the Gulf Coast States Act of 2012, or the RESTORE Act, codified at 33 U.S.C. § 1321 (t), the Gulf Coast Ecosystem Restoration Council (RESTORE Council or Council) is comprised of five Governors from the Gulf Coast States of Alabama, Florida, Louisiana, Mississippi and Texas (States), the Secretaries from the U.S. Departments of the Interior, Army, Commerce, Agriculture, and Homeland Security, and the Administrator of the U.S. Environmental Protection Agency.
 The Administrator of the Environmental Protection Agency currently serves as the Council's Chairperson.
+The mission of the Council is the implementation of a long-term comprehensive plan for the ecological and economic recovery of the Gulf Coast region.

 The RESTORE Act dedicated 80% of all Clean Water Act administrative and civil penalties arising from the Deepwater Horizon (DWH) oil spill to the Gulf Coast Restoration Trust Fund (Trust Fund) and established the Council as an independent entity within the Federal government.
 The Council administers the expenditure of 60% of the funds deposited in the Trust Fund.
 The majority of the Trust Fund's receipts are from BP Exploration & Production Inc. ("BP") over a 15-year period ending in 2031.
-The Council was formally established in 2012 with the mission of implementing a long-term comprehensive plan for the ecological and economic recovery of the Gulf Coast region.

 Funding for RESTORE projects is limited to amounts available in the Trust Fund.
-Under the Council-Selected Restoration Component of the Act, 30 percent of available funding is administered for Gulfwide ecosystem restoration and protection.
-The Council-Selected Restoration Component funding decisions are guided by criteria set forth in the RESTORE Act, the Council's Initial Comprehensive Plan: Restoring the Gulf Coast's Ecosystem and Economy (2013 Initial Comprehensive Plan), 2016 Comprehensive Plan Update: Restoring the Gulf Coast's Ecosystem and Economy (2016 Comprehensive Plan Update), and other policies, including the Council's 2019 Planning Framework.
+Under the Council-Selected Restoration Component of the Act, 30 percent of available funding is administered for Gulf-wide ecosystem restoration and protection.
+The Council-Selected Restoration Component funding decisions are guided by criteria set forth in the RESTORE Act and the 2022 Comprehensive Plan Update: Restoring the Gulf Coast's Ecosystem and Economy (2022 Comprehensive Plan Update).
+This is the second update to the 2013 Initial Comprehensive Plan: Restoring the Gulf Coast's Ecosystem and Economy (2013 Initial Comprehensive Plan).
+The 2022 Comprehensive Plan Update provides the public with updates to the strategic guidance that the Council established to effectively administer its roles and responsibilities., and other policies, including the Council's 2019 Planning Framework.
 The remaining 30 percent is allocated to the states under the Spill Impact Component of the Act, according to a formula and regulation approved by the Council in December 2015.
 Spill Impact Component funds are spent according to individual State Expenditure Plans (SEPs), developed by each state Council member, that contribute to the overall economic and ecological recovery of the Gulf.
-The SEPs must adhere to criteria set forth in the Act and are subject to approval by the Council chair in accordance with those criteria. .
-In FY 2021, the Council obligated \$113.7M through grants and interagency agreements to carry out projects and programs under the RESTORE Act, bringing the total amount awarded to \$510.7M: \$203.1M from the Council-Selected Restoration Component (N= 63 awards and \$307.6M from the Spill Impact Component (N=68 awards).
+The SEPs must adhere to criteria set forth in the Act and are subject to approval by the Council chair in accordance with those criteria.

 In cooperation with our restoration partners, the Council is striving to establish a benchmark for collaborative work while facilitating efficient and responsible implementation of large-scale restoration projects across the Gulf.
 The Council recognizes its unique and unprecedented opportunity to implement a restoration effort in a way that restores and protects the Gulf Coast environment, reinvigorates local economies and creates jobs in the region.
 Further, the Council is committed to working with Gulf communities and partners to invest in actions, projects, and programs that will ensure the long-term environmental health and economic prosperity of the Gulf Coast region.
+In FY 2023, the Council awarded more than \$252.83M, bringing the total amount awarded by the Council to \$919.57M: \$308.10M under the Council-Selected Restoration Component, and \$611.42 M under the Spill Impact Component.